anchorwrite/logosophe/apps/worker/scripts/README.md

 - **Role-based access control** system
 - **Multi-tenant** architecture
 - **Database schema** and relationships
+- **Dashboard admin interface** at `/dashboard/test-users`

 Test users follow the same authentication and authorization patterns as real users, making them perfect for testing all aspects of your application.
+The system is now properly organized under the dashboard structure and requires admin privileges for access.